August 9, 2021

 There is no way to measure and then say you have gone through double the trauma and feel double the pain.
 That’s not how it works.

-Trauma is complicated, and its effects are complex.
+Trauma symptoms are complicated, and their effects are complex.

 Suffering through a traumatic event makes people hypersensitive to perceived danger meaning the danger could be there, and even if it isn’t present, it feels like it is.